Grand Magus: Career

 April 2012 saw the amicable departure of Seb from the band in order for him to concentrate more on family life.
 This in turn led to long-time friend Ludwig "Ludde" Witt of Spiritual Beggars being recruited as drummer.
 Their sixth album, The Hunt, was released via Nuclear Blast on 25 May 2012.

 The band's seventh album came in the form of Triumph and Power, released 31 January 2014, which maintained the momentum of its predecessor.
 The cover artwork was created by artist Anthony Roberts.

 Grand Magus' eighth album, Sword Songs was released on 13 May 2016.
 The songs were recorded during the midwinter months of 2015–16, produced by Nico Elgstrand.
 On the lead-up to the release, JB commented: "We put all of our sweat, blood and tears into this new album and I think that you can hear that.
 For me, Sword Songs is the best Grand Magus album ever!
 The new songs are faster and more aggressive than on Triumph and Power — and we have also included some more extreme and harder stuff.
 I’m convinced that there are some future classics on the disc!"
 A cover version of Deep Purple's "Stormbringer" was included as a bonus track on the limited edition CD version, the first cover released in the band's history.

 Their ninth album, Wolf God, was released on 19 April 2019.
 The band had scheduled a European tour for March/April 2022, but due to COVID, they called off the tour and will instead spend the year recording a new album, to be released in 2023 and supported by a different tour that year.

+Grand Magus announced on July 25th their 10th studio album set to be released October 18th 2024, it was processed by the first single called Skybound.